Unboxing 10 Facts About Holiday Recycling with Paper Packaging

 1. Between Thanksgiving and New Year’s Day, household waste increases by more than 25% in the U.S. Tip: When it comes to paper packaging, it’s easy to help curb this statistic by breaking down your e-commerce boxes and recycling them.

-3. In 2022, 93.6% of all cardboard boxes and nearly 68% of paper consumed in the U.S. were recovered for recycling, which is one of the highest of any other material.
+3. In 2023, 71-76% of all cardboard boxes and 65-69% of paper consumed in the U.S. were recovered for recycling, which is one of the highest of any other material.
 Tip: As you begin checking off items on your gift list, consider the packaging of the products you’re purchasing and opt for products packaged in materials that are easy to reuse or recycle, like cardboard boxes.

-4. Ecommerce sales are predicted to increase 14.4% this year, reaching over $211 billion dollars.
-That is a total of almost 15% of all retail spending in the U.S. this year with a prediction of being 19.2% in 2024.
+4. Ecommerce sales are predicted to increase 9.5% this year, reaching over $266 billion dollars.
+That is a total of almost 20% of all retail spending in the U.S. this year.

 5. When you encourage friends and neighbors to recycle, you can increase awareness around recycling, according to the Pew Research Center.
 Tip: Check out the EPA’s Municipal Government Toolkit for ideas around starting or improving local recycling programs.

-6. More than half of all consumers surveyed are starting their holiday shopping before November.
+6. One-third of all consumers surveyed are starting their holiday shopping before November.
 Tip: Make the most of this retail holiday with a three-part game plan that includes a fail-safe gift list template, a curated selection of beautiful paper-based gifts and a plan for stashing all the boxes.

 7. If you’ve got shipping boxes no longer fit to ship, you can often reuse them before recycling them.
 Tip: Put the gifts you plan to hand-deliver inside these boxes and wrap them with kraft paper, which can also be crumpled up and placed inside boxes to provide additional cushion for gifts.